 This Amazon SEO guide is for you, that wants to be visible on one of the largest biggest search engines.

 Amazon is a unique way of adding one more sales channel to your business.
-You will be able to sell your products on your own ecommerce site, but also on Amazon – and thereby reach a new target group.
+You will be able to sell your products on your own ecommerce site, but also on Amazon.
+Thereby you can reach a completely new target group.

 When your products are live on Amazon’s paltform, they will be shown in different product categories and searches.
 Just like on Google, there is a big fight on being the one in the top.
-It is not unseen, that you don’t sell any products, before you have focused on Amazon SEO.
+It is not unseen, that you don’t sell any products, before you have read an Amazon SEO guide, like this, and implemented it, in your strategy.

 Amazon SEO vs Google SEO

-And that’s how Amazon SEO comes into the picture.
-You probably know Google SEO, where we work to be in the top when people search for one’s products on Google.
+And that’s when this Amazon SEO guide comes into the picture.
+You know Google SEO, where we aim to be in the top when people search for one’s products.
 Amazon SEO has the same purpose of getting one’s products at the top when people search for them on Amazon.

 In many ways, SEO on Amazon is much the same of what we know from Google.
 In fact, Amazon’s algorithm is simpler, making it easier to optimize the common SEO aspects we know from Google.
 Besides these, however, there are a number of other elements that plays a role, which are not part of Google SEO.